laszlocph/gimlet-documentation/src/pages/blog/running-kubernetes-on-your-laptop-with-k3d.md

 traefik          LoadBalancer   10.43.183.230   172.24.0.2    80:30767/TCP,443:30356/TCP   21h
 ```

-If you are not using Mac that is.
+If you are not using a Mac, that is.
 Since Docker Desktop on Mac uses a virtual machine, this service is exposed on the virtual machine's network - not very useful.

 The following example shows a deployed ingress resource called `dummy-app` that maps the application to `dummy-app.mylaptop.dev` on port 80.